ccorprew22/lyft-price-tracker/README.md

 # As of right now...

-The program is configured to run on your computer and store the information in a csv and a database on MongoDB.
+The program is configured to run on your computer,store the information in a csv and a database on MongoDB, and to run every 60 seconds.
 I plan to change it so that it will run in a server on heroku, upload the data to a database, then upload that data to a csv file so that the numbers can be entered into different graphs and plots to depending on what the user wants to observe.

 # ALSO